Error handling service

 the error will be printed only on the first time it is encountered anywhere in the same function of an object instance in the current execution of COMPAS (i.e. will print more than once if encountered in the same function name in different objects; useful for debugging).

-The Errors service provides methods to print both warnings and errors – essentially the same thing, but warning messages are prepended with 'WARNING: ', whereas error messages are prepended with 'ERROR: '.
+The Errors service provides methods to print both warnings and errors – essentially the same thing (for printing), but warning messages are prepended with 'WARNING: ', whereas error messages are prepended with 'ERROR: '.

 Errors and warnings are printed by using the macros defined in ErrorsMacros.h.
 They are: